reviewdog/reviewdog/proto/rdp/README.md

 Problems:
 - No support for code suggestions (also known as auto-correct or fix).
 - Output format of matched results are undocumented and it seems to be used internally in VSCode nor GitHub Actions.
-- It's hard to write problem matcher for complicated output.
+- It's hard to write problem matchers for complicated output.

 ### *Language Server Protocol (LSP)*
 [Language Server Protocol Specification](https://microsoft.github.io/language-server-protocol/specifications/specification-current/)